mkejeiri/MicroServicesOnDocker-Core2.0/README.md

 we can totally get on premises registries as well.
 Docker's got its own called Docker Trusted Registry (DTR) as part of Docker Enterprise edition.
 Docker Hub's got the notion of official and unofficial images (or tags).
-The official lives at the top level of the Hub namespace. e.g. docker.io/redis where redis is the repo name (or docker.io/nginx)... within a registry, we've got repos and within repos, we've got images (aka tags). e.g. we only pull redis, Docker's added latest onto the end if you're not explicit about the registry, it assumes Docker Hub (`docker.io`) and if you're not explicit about the image within the repo (redis or nginx), it assumes latest.
+The official lives at the top level of the Hub namespace. e.g. docker.io/redis where redis is the repo name (or docker.io/nginx)... within a registry, we've got repos and within repos, we've got images (aka tags). e.g. we only pull redis, Docker's added latest onto the end if we're not explicit about the registry, it assumes Docker Hub (`docker.io`) and if you're not explicit about the image within the repo (redis or nginx), it assumes latest.

 The structure is a follow : ` REGISTRY/REPO/IMAGE(TAG)`